Lovehoney and the World Land Trust

 “World Land Trust is delighted to be working with Lovehoney to help save habitats and all their wildlife and congratulate Lovehoney on their commitment to the environment.”

 Launched with the support of Sir David Attenborough, who is now an active Patron of the Trust, the Trust's mission is to work with local partners to purchase and protect land to save habitats and their biodiversity.
 The land is bought from private owners, with clear undisputed title, which WLT vests in the local organisation, and works with them to ensure long-term conservation and legal protection for the land.
-You can find out about how this works in more detail from their website.
+You can find out about how this works in more detail on their website.

 Urgent land purchase and protection projects are currently saving land in Argentina, Brazil, Ecuador, Paraguay, India, Mexico and the Philippines, and past projects are now protecting the land that has been saved in Belize, Costa Rica and Patagonia.